whiskyechobravo/kerko/README.md

 - `KERKO_TEMPLATE_BASE`: Name of the Jinja2 template that is extended by the layout template.
 Defaults to `kerko/base.html.jinja2`.
 - `KERKO_TITLE`: The title to display in web pages.
 Defaults to `'Kerko'`.
+- `KERKO_OPEN_IN_ZOTERO_APP`: On item pages, show a button for opening the corresponding item in the Zotero application (through a link using the `zotero://` protocol).
+If this option is set to `True`, a user will still need to first enable the button from the Preferences menu (which can be accessed from the footer of item pages and saves the user's choices in browser cookies).
+For the link to work, the user must also have the Zotero application installed, and have access to the Zotero library.
+This feature is generally only useful to library editors and might confuse other users, especially if your Zotero library is private.
+Thus you should probably enable this option only if there is a strong need from the editors.
+Defaults to `False`.
+- `KERKO_OPEN_IN_ZOTERO_WEB`: On item pages, show a button for viewing the corresponding item on zotero.org (through a regular hyperlink).
+If this option is set to `True`, a user will still need to first enable the button from the Preferences menu (which can be accessed from the footer of item pages and saves the user's choices in browser cookies).
+For the link to work, the user must also have access to the Zotero library.
+This feature is generally only useful to library editors and might confuse other users, especially if your Zotero library is private.
+Thus you should probably enable this option only if there is a strong need from the editors.
+Defaults to `False`.
 - `KERKO_ZOTERO_BATCH_SIZE`: Number of items to request on each call to the Zotero API.
 Defaults to `100` (which is the maximum currently allowed by the API).